AlexanderBeeler/make-automation-portfolio/Gmail Invoice Logger/README.md

 ## Problem

-Businesses receive invoices through Gmail but often need an easier way to track them.
+Businesses often receive invoices through Gmail but need a reliable way to track them without manually checking their inbox.

 ## Solution

-This automation watches Gmail for invoice emails, records the sender, subject, and received date in Google Sheets, and sends a Discord notification.
+This Make automation monitors Gmail for emails containing "Invoice," logs the sender, subject, and received date into Google Sheets, and sends a Discord notification with a summary of the new invoice.

 ## Services Used